Truck Rental Guide

-- Perform a basic safety checks each time you stop, be sure to keep the windshield clean, check the tire pressure, and adjust all mirrors to comfort you.
+- Perform a basic safety check each time you stop, be sure to keep the windshield clean, check the tire pressure, and adjust all mirrors to a comfortable position for you.

 - Never use your cell phone while driving; it’s illegal in most states.

-- Plan for expenses- It’s a good idea to estimate expenses for food, fuel, tolls, and lodging- and allot for unexpected items or things to happen.
+- Plan for expenses: It’s a good idea to estimate expenses for food, fuel, tolls, and lodging.
+Allot for unexpected items or things to happen.
 Always carry some cash and appropriate debit/credit cards.

 - Take precautions for pets and medical.
-You pet should always ride secured up front in the truck cab with you and never in the back of the truck or in a towed vehicle.
-Be sure pets wear an ID Tag with its name and you name, a destination address and phone numbers.
+Your pet should always ride secured up front in the truck cab with you and never in the back of the truck or in a towed vehicle.
+Be sure pets wear an ID Tag with its name and your name, a destination address, and phone numbers.
 Be sure to fill any medication prescriptions for everyone who will be making the move.
 Keep a basic first-aid kit with you in the truck cab.